Low-dose CT Lung Screenings Can Save Lives

 Schedule a Screening

-Please note: You do not have to be a Mercy patient to receive this low-cost screening.
-However, to be eligible for a low-cost screening, you must obtain an order from your primary care physician for the testing.
+Please note: You do not have to be a Mercy patient to receive this screening, but you must obtain an order from your primary care physician for the testing.

 What is CT screening?